kliu2python/ftnt_qa_ai/prompt.md

 # Task
 Your job is to determine the next course of action for the given task across different platforms.

-The set of actions available are: tap/click, input, swipe/scroll, wait, error, or finish.
+The set of actions available are: tap/click, input, swipe/scroll, read, wait, error, or finish.
 Format should be JSON.

 ## Platform-Specific Action Examples: